EdDataScienceEES/tutorial-rayrr13/docs/index.md

 inv.NMDS$stress # ideally stress value is < 0.2
 ~~~

 The stress of an NMDS indicates its goodness of fit.
 It is essentially the distance between the reduced dimensional space and the complete one.
 NMDS tries to optimise this as much as possible and it can be reduced by increasing the dimensionality of your ordination.
 Generally, stress values < 0.2 are considered a good fit, and stress values under 0.1 or 0.05 are ideal.
-In this case, we have a stres value of `~0.114`, indicating our ordination is a good fit for our data.
+In this case, we have a stress value of `~0.114`, indicating our ordination is a good fit for our data.
 The stress value of an NMDS should always be reported in the NMDS figure or NMDS figure caption.

 And there you have it!
 You have now built your first NMDS, well done!
 We are now going to move on to the fun and interesting part which is plotting our NMDS results!
 But before, a few warnings to consider when working with an NMDS ordination:
 #### **<span style="color:red">Warnings:</span>**